thetimeste/Print-All-Pdf-At-Once/README.md

 1- Open the exe file (or compile the .py file)

-2- select foxit reader .exe file
+2- Select foxit reader .exe file

-3- insert your printer's name in the textbox and click the button
+3- Insert your printer's name in the textbox and click the button

-4- select the target PDf folder
+4- Select the target PDf folder

 done.